Indrakens/minion-memory-game/README.md

   * The emoji for alert windows are taken from [Emojidb]( https://emojidb.org/ ) website.
 * IMAGES
   * Logo image in main page and text-image in game rules, are created in Canva app.
+  * Images for cards is taken from [Google]( https://www.google.com/ ) and recreated in Canva app.
+* CARD COLOR
+  * The gradiant color for back of the cards is created in [CSS Gradient]( https://cssgradient.io/ )

 # TESTING
 ![IMG_0678](https://github.com/Indrakens/minion-memory-game/assets/127971416/520d4de1-ecc5-4e84-9556-31771a743b46)

 # VALIDATOR TESTING
 * HTML
    * No errors were found through the W3C validator